 ➡️ The third draft is more about polish, word choice, and rhythm.
 Also use this draft to add some personality.
 If writing for your blog, you could throw in graphics or visuals here as well.

 Each draft feels very different.
 It’s important to practice all three drafts and identify which draft stage you’re in as you write.
 Otherwise, you’ll have a hard time establishing a regular routine.

 Step 3: Make It Easy to Say Yes to Your Pitch

 It’s time to pitch!
 I like to include everything an editor or gatekeeper might need or want in order to publish the article immediately.
 Remember: They told you they needed these items on the "write for us" page.

 Including this information in your pitch upfront cuts down on back-and-forth emails and can actually be the difference between your article getting published or getting lost in the mix.

 Consider including the following information:

-Attach a high-quality headshot (But not a file so large it obliterates their inbox) and a media bio.
+- A headshot and short bio.
+Attach a high-quality headshot and a media bio.
 Check to see what the bios look like for other contributors on the site.